2lian/asyncio-for-robotics/using_with_ros.md

 ### Examine the code

-Our previous pub and sub code did not change.
+Our previous main, pub and sub code did not change!
 (No need to touch or know what Bob or Gary's code is doing).
 All we need to do is execute our previous async functions in an asyncio task then wait for them to (never) finish.

 ```python
 async def hello_world_pubsub():